 I only realised I was intelligent when I was seventeen.
-Oh, to be sure, until then I’d picked up a few hints of it along the way - a good mark in a dictation here, an uncle embarrassed to be corrected on having said John Major instead of Neil Kinnock there - but I only received full confirmation of it when I got an undeniably good mark in my French baccalaureate, the sort of mark that could not be written off as a fluke.
+To be sure, until then I’d picked up a few hints of it along the way - a good mark in a dictation here, an uncle embarrassed to be corrected on having said John Major instead of Neil Kinnock there - but I only received full confirmation of it when I got an undeniably good mark in my French baccalaureate, the sort of mark that could not be written off as a fluke.

 I’d always felt I might be ‘clever’ - in the sense of being ‘a bit of a ‘clever-dick’, ‘good with words’, and other deprecatory British phrases meant to avoid buffing a child’s ego.
 I had shown promise in primary school: top of the class until the age of 7, then somewhere near it until the age of 11 or so.
 At this point a hilarious crash-and-burn began to take place, as I found that I just could not keep up, particularly in the sciences.
 In French and English and languages, I fared tolerably, but I began to get bogged down, and struggled with the work rate.
 This continued dishearteningly for several years.